 We made one more stop on our way back to Reykjavík, after an enjoyable and eventful day - by Þorvaldseyri farm, which got hit hard in the Eyjafjallajökull volcanic eruption.
 The eruption took place right above this big farm - they even talk about having a volcano in their backyard!

 They got hit so hard that the farmers there, Páll Eggertsson, and Ólafur Eggert Pálsson, a father and son and their families, decided they couldn't live there anymore, primarily as there was a small baby on the farm, and decided to move.
 It was on the news, and the nation was sad watching these hard-working farmers leave their farm.
 The same family has been running this farm for 110 years now or since 1906.

 Then, to everyone's surprise, the crop grew at double speed due to the ash so when the eruption stopped there was a lot of crop.
 The farmers returned - and then there was a flood which almost ruined everything.
 But the farmers stood firm, and now their farmland is blossoming.

 Þorvaldseyri farm is a big farm by Icelandic standards.
 The crop at Þorvaldseyri is wheat, barley and rapeseed oil.
 And they produce meat and milk.

 In the photo above you can see what Þorvaldseyri looked like during the Eyjafjallajökull eruption and what it looked like on the July day when we stopped by the farm.
 There was this dark rainy cloud above the farm, so it looked kind of eerie.
 It was the same cloud which poured rain on us on the other side of Eyjafjallajökull by Gígjökull glacial tongue.

-By now a long fun day had come to an end and everybody was tired.
-There was still a ca 2-hours-drive to Reykjavík and we got to watch a stand-up comic show on the iPad in the super jeep.
+By now a long fun day had come to an end, and everybody was tired.
+There was still a ca 2-hours-drive to Reykjavík, and we got to watch a stand-up comedy show on the iPad in the super jeep.